 - Be sure to shake the mixture before using it in the washing machine.

-Store-bought detergents, while convenient, can be expensive, and some even contain chemicals you may be trying to avoid.
+Store-bought detergents, while convenient, can be expensive, and some even contain toxins you may be trying to avoid.
 Whether you’re looking to save money or eliminate unnecessary chemicals in your laundry, making a homemade laundry detergent is a great option for you.
 While it may be a challenge to make initially, you’ll know exactly what ingredients are used in every load, and you can save a bundle in the process.
-Just be sure that your house has the right washing conditions for homemade detergent.
+Just be sure that your home and your water supply have the right washing conditions for homemade detergent.